 While working on my Linux socket

-without it and saves me the distress of typing python
+to routes without it and saves me the distress of typing

 It also happens that I am desperate to write Zig code.
 It’s an unfortunate part of my personality that I can not stay away from new languages (and kernels, web frameworkers etc.).
 If you want to ruin a project then choosing all new stuff is an excellent way to go about it.
 However I’ve learned the hard way to try out one new thing at a time.
 So in this article I’m just going to use Zig to do something I have done before.